-During 2020-21, CSMP provided nearly 1,048 professional learning programs to over 18,800 teachers and school administrators from more than 5,300 K-12 schools.
-The majority of school districts served qualified for "Differentiated Assistance Status" under the California Department of Education's Local Control Funding Formula system.
-These districts, therefore, received additional funding in order to better serve large populations of students who were English learners, foster youth, and/or eligible for free/reduced-priced meals under the National School Lunch Program.
+During 2021-22, CSMP provided nearly 850 professional learning programs to over 14,000 teachers and school administrators from more than 3,600 K-12 schools.
+Most school districts served qualified for "Differentiated Assistance Status" under the California Department of Education's Local Control Funding Formula system.
+These districts, therefore, received additional funding to better serve large populations of students who were English learners, foster youth, and/or eligible for free/reduced-priced meals under the National School Lunch Program.

-Ongoing State funding to UCOP for CSMP has remained at \$5 million per year since 2003-04.
-In addition, in 2021-22, CSMP received \$3.4 million in federal funding from the California Department of Education (CDE) (the same amount of federal funding is also anticipated for 2022-2023).
-The federal funds figure represents a nearly 30% decrease since 2009-10.
-In 2021-22, CSMP also received \$7 million in one-time state funding, \$5 million of which was dedicated to providing professional learning services to K-12 teachers across subject matter projects to facilitate accelerated learning among students whose schools and communities were affected by the COVID-19 pandemic.
-This funding enabled CSMP to expand its capacity to offer additional training for more educators in underserved and under-resourced communities, enhance remote delivery of professional learning, and accelerate its leadership development initiatives.
-The remaining \$2 million in onetime funding is intended to support the development of teacher professional development programs in the field of Ethnic Studies, in alignment with the state's newly adopted ethnic studies framework.
-These funds were allocated across all nine projects: Arts.
-Global Education.
-History-Social Science, Writing, Reading and Literature, Mathematics, Science, Physical and Health Education, and World Languages.
+Ongoing State funding to the University for CSMP has remained at \$5 million per year since 2003-04.
+In addition, CSMP received \$3.4 million in 2022-23 in federal funding from the California Department of Education (CDE), with the same amount of federal funding anticipated for 2024-2025.
+This represents a nearly 30% decrease in federal support since 2009-10.
+In 2022-23, the state provided \$2 million to launch a new professional learning program for K-12 teachers focused on teaching Ethnic Studies.
+The CSMP Ethnic Studies Initiative, led by the statewide office of the California History-Social Subject Project based at UC Davis, offered several new programs to educators to help build and strengthen their capacity to teach Ethnic Studies in response to the state's newly adopted Ethnic Studies high school requirements for students.
+These funds were allocated across all nine projects: Arts, Global Education, History-Social Science, Writing, Reading and Literature, Mathematics, Science, Physical and Health Education, and World Languages.
 For 2022-23, CSMP has allocated one-time State funding in the amount of \$1.6 million to support the development of professional learning programs and resources in computer science.

 CSMP leverages State and federal funding with foundation grants and district contracts to support the professional development programs.
 CSMP was originally authorized in 1998 and was reauthorized in 2002, 2007, and again in 2011.
-The 2011 bill (SB 612) extended authorization to June 30, 2017 and incorporates all nine projects into the legislation.
-In 2016, a statute was enacted that eliminated the June 30, 2017 sunset provision noted in SB 612.
+The 2011 bill (SB 612) extended authorization to June 30, 2017, and incorporated all nine projects into the legislation.
+In 2016, statute was enacted that eliminated the June 30, 2017, sunset provision noted in SB 612.